-Treasury Committee/Group Treasury
+Treasury Committee/Group Cash Management

-The Group Treasury Department reports to the Group's Chief Financial Officer.
+The Group Treasury Department reports to the Group Chief Financial Officer.

-The Group Treasury Department is responsible for carrying out transactions in cash management, financing and managing risks of a financial or banking nature related to the Group's operations.

-It has a duty to warn the Group's Chief Financial Officer, the Treasury Committee or the Management Board of developments in the relevant markets and the fair assessment of risks.
+The Group Treasury Department is responsible for carrying out transactions in cash management, financing and managing risks of a financial or banking nature, and providing technical support to subsidiaries' cross-company functions, in connection with the Group's operations.
+It has a duty to warn the Group Chief Financial Officer, the Treasury Committee or the Management Board of developments in the relevant markets and the fair assessment of risks.

-A Treasury Committee meeting is held each month, chaired by the Group's Chief Financial Officer, to review:
+A Treasury Committee meeting is held each month, chaired by the Group's Treasurer, to review:

 - Deposits,

-- Funding,
+- Funding

 - The Group's net debt,

 - Off-balance sheet banking commitments,

 - Foreign exchange positions,

+- A macroeconomic review of the market,

 - The Group's cash and debt positions (current and forecast),

-- Miscellaneous items: ongoing acquisitions, follow up of late payments, guaranties/securities, Group loans,

-- The Group's net financial income/(expense) (twice annually).
+- Miscellaneous items: ongoing acquisitions, follow-up of late payments, guaranties/securities, Group loans, - Miscellaneous projects (multi-currency cash pooling), - The Group's net financial income/(expense) (twice annually).

-This Committee comprises:
+This Committee comprises the following members:

+- The Group CFO,

-- The Chief Financial Officer of Somfy Group, - The Chief Financial Officer of Somfy Activities, - The Chief Financial Officer of Somfy Participations, - The Financial Manager of holding companies, - The Group Treasurer, - The Treasurer.
+- The Administrative and Financial Director,

+- The Financial Manager of holding companies,

+- The Head of Group Consolidation,

+- The Group Treasurer,

+- Members of the Group Treasury Department.